Thoughts on the appreciation of the little things.

 With all of that, I was still left bewildered on why not being able to just go get a margarita would affect me at all.
 So I overthought it like everything else and realized this.

 I don’t handle change and being scared well.
 Actually, I do, but for some reason, I tell myself that I don’t.
 I’ve lived through literal hell and back in my life.
-I think having the first-hand experience of seeing how far a person can fall and how terrifying it is in the moment that it leaves me with some knowledge I’d rather not have.
+I think having the first-hand experience of seeing how far a person can fall and how terrifying it is in the moment leaves me with some knowledge I’d rather not have.
 I prefer ignorant bliss.
 I don’t EVER want to fall that far again.

 But, I learned.